One Orchestrator, Many Machines

 How AI agents use MCP tools to read, write, and run code on a remote server — without touching your machine.

-Four architectural options for giving your AI agent a machine to work on.
+Three architectural shapes for the box your agent runs in.
 Each makes a different tradeoff.

 Why we named a dev tool after a 5,000-year-old Sumerian fire god — and what a salamander has to do with it.